How much life insurance do I need?

 Your life insurance needs are dependent on your personal and financial circumstances.
-With that said, there are some general guidelines you can follow.
+You can either get a rough estimate or a more in-depth breakdown of the coverage you'll need.